maximreza/ROM-Bootloader-QSG/Readme.md

 9. You may drag and drop the SREC file if your terminal application allows it, and it should start loading the code: ![Alt text](resources/Load.png)

-10. When finished, type **"q"** to exit the boot loader.
+10. When finished, type **"q"** to exit the bootloader.
 The new code should execute immediately.